Halton Regional Police Service: Cadet Program

-The Halton Regional Police Service established its one-year Police Cadet program in June, 2009.
+The Halton Regional Police Service established its one-year Police Cadet program in June 2009.
 The primary purpose of the Police Cadet program is to promote and enhance the career development and experience of future Police Constable candidates.
 The Cadets assist front-line officers throughout the region, at community events.
-They are also assigned to a platoon, where they are assigned a mentor officer and exposed to all facets of front-line police work.
+They are also assigned to a platoon, assigned a mentor officer, and exposed to all facets of front-line police work.
 They have the following desired qualifications for cadets: